Stochastic Diffusion: A Diffusion Probabilistic Model for Stochastic Time Series Forecasting: Stochastic Diffusion for Time Series Forecasting

 \subsection{Dual Objective Optimization}

-Our proposed StochDiff merges the learning of prior knowledge and the denoising diffusion process at each time step.
-Its objective, hence, becomes the step-wise combination of both parts.
-The prior knowledge learning is associated with the variational inference that optimizes the approximate posterior $q_z(\vz_t|\vx_{1:t}^0, \vz_{1:t-1})$ by minimizing the KL divergence between it and the prior:
+The objective of the proposed StochDiff is the combination of: prior knowledge learning and the denoising diffusion process at each time step.
+The prior knowledge learning is associated with the variational lower bound \cite{kingma2022autoencoding} that optimizes the approximate posterior $q_z(\vz_t|\vx_{1:t}^0, \vz_{1:t-1})$ by minimizing the KL divergence between it and the prior:

 Then, putting this together with the aforementioned diffusion objective (\eqref{difobjx}), we have a step-wise dual objective function for our proposed StochDiff: